Operating System Kernel

 Overview

-This project is a from-scratch operating system kernel developed for ECE 391.
-The system uses qemu to emulate core OS abstractions including virtual memory, process isolation, multitasking, filesystems, and hardware-backed devices.
+A from-scratch operating system kernel developed for ECE 391.
+The system uses QEMU to emulate core OS abstractions including virtual memory, process isolation, multitasking, filesystems, and hardware-backed devices.

 The kernel supports fork/exec, user processes, threading, block devices, and system calls while enforcing strict separation between user and kernel space.